Instagram Vixen Rachel Bush, Wife Of NFL Player Jordan Poyer, Flaunts Her Derriere In Tiny Bikini

 As The Inquisitr previously shared, Rachel first flaunted her figure in this bikini while noting she had been working on getting “baby abs.”
 Bush’s fans went wild over her insanely taut abs and busty bosom, and now they can go crazy over her curvy booty.

-In this latest shot, Rachel is gazing seductively over her shoulder toward the camera and those checking out the shot can spot plenty of sideboob as she practically spills out of the crochet bikini top.
-Bush’s Instagram following has skyrocketed to nearly 950,000 followers now and thousands showed their love for this pose in the first hour it was up on the social media site.
+In this latest shot, Rachel is gazing seductively over her shoulder toward the camera, and those checking out the shot can spot plenty of sideboob as she practically spills out of the crochet bikini top.
+Bush’s Instagram following has skyrocketed to nearly 950,000 followers now, and thousands showed their love for this pose in the first hour it was up on the social media site.

 Many of Rachel’s followers also commented on the stunning shot, with some saying she surely crashed the site and others teasing that the angle of her pose should be illegal.
-The 21-year-old model and NFL wife also shared some sultry shots via her Instagram Stories over the past day or so and she showed off some tantalizing peeks into her fitness routine as she flaunted her physique while wearing a neon yellow Meshki bikini.
+The 21-year-old model and NFL wife also shared some sultry shots via her Instagram Stories over the past day or so, and she showed off some tantalizing peeks into her fitness routine as she flaunted her physique while wearing a neon yellow Meshki bikini.

-Some of the Insta Stories clips showed Bush teasing fans with more derriere shots and one showcased her rising out of the pool as she slicked her dark hair back over her head and showed off plenty of cleavage.
-While Rachel Bush is a big supporter of her husband Jordan Poyer’s NFL career, she is clearly building a successful brand of her own as well and it’s easy to see why people are rocked by her amazing figure given these latest booty-focused photos.
+Some of the Insta Stories clips showed Bush teasing fans with more derriere shots, and one showcased her rising out of the pool as she slicked her dark hair back over her head and showed off plenty of cleavage.
+While Rachel Bush is a big supporter of her husband Jordan Poyer’s NFL career, she is clearly building a successful brand of her own as well, and it’s easy to see why people are rocked by her amazing figure given these latest booty-focused photos.